 At some point, you’ll likely encounter challenging moments during the decluttering process.

 During these moments, it’s helpful to go back to the reason why you’re doing all this.
 What are you creating the space for?
-It could be to pay off debt, create more living space instead of storage space, travel more, feel less stressed, or to make more time for loved ones.
+It could be to pay off debt and create more living space instead of storage space.
+It could be to travel more, feel less stressed, or to make more time for loved ones.
 Whatever it is, reconnecting to your “why” can help you push through the tough times during the minimizing process.